'Cities cover just 2% of the world’s surface, but consume 75% of the world’s resources’.

-The relationship between food and cities is fundamental to our every day lives.
-Food shapes cities, and through them, it moulds us - along with the countryside that feeds us.
-The gargantuan effort necessary to feed cities arguably has a greater social and physical impact on us and our planet than anything else we do.
+The relationship between food and cities is fundamental to our everyday lives.
+Food shapes cities and through them it moulds us - along with the countryside that feeds us.
 Yet few of us are conscious of the process and we rarely stop to wonder how food reaches our plates.

-Hungry City examines the way in which modern food production has damaged the balance of human existence, and reveals that we have yet to resolve a centuries-old dilemma - one which holds the key to a host of current problems, from obesity, the inexorable rise of the supermarkets, to the destruction of the natural world.
-Carolyn Steel follows food on its journey - from the land (and sea) to market and supermarket,
+Hungry City examines the way in which modern food production has damaged the balance of human existence, and reveals that we have yet to resolve a centuries-old dilemma - one which holds the key to a host of current problems, from obesity and the inexorable rise of the supermarkets, to the destruction of the natural world.